IgnitedDatatables/Ignited-Datatables/readme.md

 Changelog:
 - Change "from" method name to "table"

-This adjustment is make change how to write the code For this version, the table method should be called first, like so:
+This adjustment is make change how to write the code.
+For this version, the table method should be called first, like so: